 VIDEO: Crew escapes sinking tugboat in Mississippi River near LSU

-BATON ROUGE - The Coast Guard says members of a tugboat crew abandoned their ship after it began sinking in the Mississippi River Thursday afternoon.
+BATON ROUGE - The Coast Guard says members of a tugboat crew abandoned their vessel after it began sinking in the Mississippi River Thursday afternoon.

-Video recorded by a passerby Thursday shows the sinking vessel in the river near LSU in the early afternoon.
-Coast Guard officials confirm four crew members were rescued from the vessel.
+Video recorded by a passerby Thursday shows the sinking vessel in the river near LSU.
+Coast Guard officials confirm four crew members were rescued from the vessel, called the Michelle Anne.

-The Coast Guard is still in the water looking for the sunken ship.
-It's unclear at this time what caused the ship to capsize.
+Coast Guard Petty Officer Brandon Giles says it went under after hitting another boat's anchor chain.

+A release from the US Coast Guard says as of Thursday night, the sunken vessel still hadn't been located.

 More News